 The Worst and Best Caffeinated Drinks If You Have Anxiety

 Not all sources of caffeine are equally beneficial or detrimental.

 Soft drinks contain synthetic caffeine, loads of sugar, and have no nutritive value.

-Energy drinks are no better even though they may contain some added herbs or vitamins.
+Energy drinks are no better even though they may contain minute amounts of added herbs or vitamins.

 The International Society of Sports Nutrition has concluded that any performance enhancement from energy drinks comes from caffeine and sugar, NOT from these added nutrients.

-Coffee, tea, and yerba mate are naturally caffeinated drinks that contain antioxidants, vitamins, minerals, amino acids, and phytonutrients that offer major health benefits and actually build a better, healthier brain.
+Coffee, tea, and yerba mate are naturally caffeinated drinks that contain antioxidants, vitamins, minerals, amino acids, and phytonutrients that offer major benefits that can actually make you and your brain healthier.